GaloisInc/HARDENS/README.md

 reflect the views of the NRC.
 ```

+The HARDENS final report was delivered to the NRC on 31 October 2022.
+Galois is no longer under contract with the NRC.

 ## Project Overview

 The goal of HARDENS is to provide to the NRC expert technical services